compilerprojectteam/CompilerProject/README.md

 # CompilerProject
 Compiler Design course project

-the grammer of language our compiler supports is:
+the grammer of the language our compiler supports is:

 ```
 Program -> Declaration-list eof